 03/02/08 seven pounds eight ounces.
 At the time these were only numbers on a calendar and scale.

-Then there was the woman who stopped me while I was taking fourteen-month-old Patience on a walk around the block, to tell me, that my kiddo was too small to be walking.
+Then there was the woman who stopped me while I was taking fourteen-month-old P on a walk around the block, to tell me, that my kiddo was too small to be walking.
 You would think considering the circumstances of how we met would be concrete evidence against the statement.
 Ok, weird, keep walking.

 Had any of these people stopped to think that this child’s size would continually change, that she is a human like the rest of us and everyone is of different shapes and sizes at different ages?
 Or what about the fact that they were freaking this new mother out with their nonsense numbers?